Links

 To update many objects at once (a batch update) there are two possible methods:

 Use only the Update object action node.
 This method is more performant.
+See the example Batch update in the Examples section below.

 Data Source